sensu/sensu-docs/content/sensu-go/5.21/operations/control-access/auth.md

 Sensu offers [commercial support][6] for using Microsoft Active Directory (AD) for authentication to the Sensu web UI, API, and sensuctl.
 The AD authentication provider is based on the [LDAP authentication provider][44].

+To use AD authentication for Azure, follow Microsoft's tutorial to [set up secure LDAP in your Azure account][10] and create the host and certificates you need.

 ### AD configuration examples

 **Example AD configuration: Minimum required attributes**